rsnyder/example-website/about.md

 We’re constantly adding new trips and updates, so be sure to check back often for fresh inspiration.
 If you have a favorite day trip you’d like to share, feel free to **reach out**—this site is all about building a community of explorers who love discovering the beauty of the Lowcountry and beyond.

 Let’s **hit the road** and start exploring!

----

-Would you like any adjustments or additions?